cagross/react-specials/README.md

 | Meat Preference | poultry              |
 | Threshold Price | 7.0                  |

 When you execute the above command from the command line, an email will be sent to john.doe@example.com.
-The email will contain a list of all items from this week's specials that meet all of the following criteria:
+The email will contain a list of all items from this week's specials that satisfy all of the following criteria:

 - meat type is poultry.
 - unit price less than or equal to $7.00 per pound.